heiseonline/shariff-backend-php/README.md

 | `adapter` | `string` | Name of cache adapter (e.g. Apc, Memcache, etc.) |
 | `adapterOptions` | `object` | Options for the cache adapter |

-*These option apply for the default Cache class (`ZendCache`) only.
+*These option apply for the default Cache class (`LaminasCache`) only.
 If you implement custom caching, you can specify your own options.*

 ##### Client options